How To Grow A Lemon Tree Indoors

 Citrus plants like lemon will continue to need plenty of sunlight.
 The more sunlight it gets, the more fruit it will produce.
 During warmer months, growing a lemon tree outdoors is an option.

 You may be able to keep it out on a patio or porch if you have one.
-(It might also look good next to some outdoor solar lights.)
+(It might also look good next to some solar-powered outdoor lights.)
 When nights reach the upper 40’s Fahrenheit or lower in temperature, keep citrus plants inside.